Instructions for the Linux system is included in this section.

 Starting Requirements:

-Your existing Metacat installation must already have been successfully upgraded to Metacat v2.19.0 before you can begin upgrading to v3.0.0.
+Your existing Metacat installation must already have been successfully upgraded to Metacat v2.19.0 before you can begin upgrading to v3.0.0 or above.

 If not, please upgrade to Metacat v2.19.0 first, before proceeding.